reon/Tools/README.md

 Arctium development tools.

-How to use the sniffer:
+How to use the sniffer:<br />
-1. Put the ddl and exe in your wow directory.
+1. Put the dll and exe in your wow directory<br />
-2. Start the Arctium Injector as admin. (you can use it with the drag n drop method if the file name isn't Wow.exe) -- Just drag the wow binary ofer Arctium Injector...
+2. Start the Arctium Injector as admin. (you can use it with the drag n drop method if the file name isn't Wow.exe)<br />    -- Just drag the wow binary over Arctium Injector<br />
-3. type start in the console window (lowercase)...
-ONLY ONCE!!!
+3. Type start in the console window (lowercase)...
+ONLY ONCE!!!<br />
-4. A PacketDump.xxx file will be created (There won't be any activity in the console window)
+4. A PacketDump.xxx file will be created (There won't be any activity in the console window)<br />